yegor256/blog/_drafts/how-to-write.md

 ## Related Work

 In the first paragraph, give an overview of all existing studies that you managed to find.
-Classifying them somehow.
+Classify them somehow.

-Then, write one paragraph per study.
-Explain what a study was about and what are its key findings.
+Then write one paragraph per study.
+Explain what the study was about and what are its key findings.
 Finish each paragraph with the flaws you found in the study.
 Make a claim that due to these flaws this study is not a solution to the Problem.

-Finish the section with a paragraph claiming that, to your best knowledge, not a single existing study solves the Problem.
+Finish the section with a paragraph claiming that, to the best of your knowledge, not a single existing study solves the Problem.

 ## Method or Device